openrewrite/rewrite-docs/docs/recipes/java/deletemethodargument.md

 | `String` | methodPattern | A [method pattern](/reference/method-patterns) that is used to find matching method invocations. | `com.yourorg.A foo(int, int)` |
 | `int` | argumentIndex | A zero-based index that indicates which argument will be removed from the method invocation. | `0` |

+## License

+This recipe is available under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).

 ## Usage

 This recipe has required configuration parameters.
-Recipes with required configuration parameters cannot be activated directly.
+Recipes with required configuration parameters cannot be activated directly (unless you are running them via the Moderne CLI).
 To activate this recipe you must create a new recipe which fills in the required parameters.
 In your `rewrite.yml` create a new recipe with a unique name.
 For example: `com.yourorg.DeleteMethodArgumentExample`.
 Here's how you can define and customize such a recipe within your rewrite.yml:
 ```yaml title="rewrite.yml"
 ---